wkeaner/Talent_Physics-Activities/README.md

 ---

-## Research Context

-This platform is part of a PhD research project at the **University of Georgia** investigating:

-**RQ1:** Can LLMs generate pedagogically effective physics simulation configs from Q-matrix data?

-**RQ2:** Do LLM-generated simulations produce learning gains equivalent to human-designed versions?

-**RQ3:** What percentage of SPHERE Q-matrix misconceptions can be automatically covered?

-**RQ4:** How do teachers adopt and customize generated simulations?

-### Related Publications
-- SPHERE dataset: Saputri, D. F., et al. (2021). *European Journal of Physics Education*
-- Force Concept Inventory: Hestenes, D., Wells, M., & Swackhamer, G. (1992). *The Physics Teacher*

-### Target Venues
-- AIED 2026 (AI in Education)
-- EDM 2026 (Educational Data Mining)

----

 ## How to Add a New Simulation

 1. **Create a config JSON** in `src/configs/` following the schema (see `friction-newton1.json` as template)